ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 An administrator would have READ access to all profiles whereas a user may only have access to the some of the profiles.

-For more information about protecting VIRTEL Web Access resources, refer to the :ref:`"Security"<#_V457UG_security>` of the VIRTEL Web Access Guide.
+For more information about protecting VIRTEL Web Access resources, refer to the Security section of the the VIRTEL User Guide.

 8.2 How to activate ACF2 Security
 ---------------------------------

-Perform the following steps to activate ACF2 security for VIRTEL in the MVS environment.
+Perform the following steps to activate ACF2 security for VIRTEL in the z/OS environment.

 8.2.1 Modify the VIRTCT
 ^^^^^^^^^^^^^^^^^^^^^^^